AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Finished Codecademy JS lessons 1-5.
 1 more to go for #100Devs homework, however, I want to watch the next lesson of #100Devs before the 6th.

 **Thoughts**: "You gotta keep raising the bar" -Anonymous

+### R1D49: July 20

+**Today's Progress**: Started on #100Devs Super-Review.
+Felt good to be back in the class, since it's been a while I watched the last lesson.
+I feel like I should be doing more self projects rather than spending more time learning just for the sake of completing the task.

+**Thoughts**: "Believe in yourself that you will succeed" -Anonymous